-The Company also participates in the Northern Electric Money Purchase Scheme, which is a defined contribution scheme.
+The Company also participates in the Northern Electric Money Purchase Scheme and the Yorkshire Electricity Personal Pension Plan, which are defined contribution schemes.

 Insurance

 As part of its insurance and risk strategy, the CE Group has in place a range of insurance policies, including policies which cover risks associated with damage to property, employer's and third party motor liability and public liability.
 The CE Group carries appropriate excesses on those policies and is effectively self-insured up to the level of those excesses.
 Consequently, the risk management and health and safety programmes in place are viewed as extremely important elements of the business, given the contribution they make to the elimination or reduction of exposure to such risks.